Why ALL Cyclists Love Butte County

 “The trails are pretty unique in that they’re very rocky, as compared to most other places I’ve ridden,” Towne says.
 “I’ve heard avid cyclists say that if you learn to mountain bike in Bidwell, you can ride almost anywhere. … Much of Bidwell is a challenge for me still.”

 Towne points out popular trails in the park, including the North Rim, B Trail, and Upper, Lower and Middle Trails representing the best options on the north side of the creek.
-The southern tracks, like Guardians Trail, provide a formidable test for experts, according to MTB Project, while the Annie Bidwell Trail is a more moderate track.
+The southern tracks, like Guardian Trail, provide a formidable test for experts, according to MTB Project, while the Annie Bidwell Trail is a more moderate track.

 Farther south, the Lake Oroville area provides a miles-long network of trails, mostly wider and not as technical, Towne says.
 Potters Ravine is a beginner’s go-to, as is the North Fork Trail, which still offers a 35-mile out-and-back ride.